Greater sand plover: Description

-This chunky plover is long-legged and thick-billed.
-Breeding males have grey backs and white underparts.
-The breast, forehead and nape are chestnut, and there is a black eye mask.
-The female is duller, and winter and juvenile birds lack the chestnut, apart from a hint of rufous on the head.
-Legs are greenish and the bill black.
+This chunky plover is 19–22 cm long, slightly larger than a common ringed plover, and is conspicuously long-legged and thick-billed.
+Breeding males have sandy buff backs and white underparts.
+The breast, forehead and nape are variably orange in summer, and there is a black eye mask in summer.
+The female is duller and greyer, and winter and juvenile birds are browner, apart from a hint of rufous on the head.
+The legs are greenish-yellow and the bill black.

-In all plumages, it is very similar to lesser sand plover, Charadrius mongolus.
+In all plumages, it is very similar to its close relatives Siberian sand plover A. mongolus and Tibetan sand plover A. atrifrons.
 Separating the species may be straightforward in mixed wintering flocks on an Indian beach, where the difference in size and structure is obvious; it is another thing altogether to identify a lone vagrant to western Europe, where both species are very rare.
-The problem is compounded in that the Middle Eastern race of the greater sand plover is the most similar to the lesser species.
+The problem is compounded in that the southwest Asian subspecies of the greater is the most similar to the other two species in its smaller bill.

 Ecology

 Its food consists of insects, crustaceans and annelid worms, which are obtained by a run-and-pause technique, rather than the steady probing of some other wader groups.

 Its flight call is a soft trill.

 The greater sand plover is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.